IC Markets Strengths + Weaknesses

 EasyMarkets Has The Best Risk Management Features

 easyMarkets received the maximum score for risk management as they offer minimum balance protection for all traders and guaranteed stops as standard.
-They also offer another risk management tool as standard called dealCancellation.
+To reduce the risks involved they also offer a unique tool called dealCancellation.
 This tool when activated once a trade is made allows a trader to cancel their trade within 60 minutes without any losses.

 Risk management tools such as dealCancellation come at a cost with increased fees, commissions and in some cases both.
-This is why an ECN broker like IC Markets doesn’t offer them.
+This is why a raw account with ECN forex broker equivalent spreads like IC Markets doesn’t offer them.
 If you are new to forex trading though or are concerned about trading with leverage and the risks that it raises, then it may be work considering easyMarkets.

 Weakness 2 – IC Has Average Research